briandeheus/nots/README.md

-# nots: an ORM for your shell
+# Nots: an ORM for your shell

 ## Getting Started